History GCSE: Managing evidence and the challenge of recording the trial of Adolf Eichmann

 "In that courtroom in Jerusalem, people heard the voices of those victims in a way that they hadn't heard them before."
 (Deborah Lipstadt, Professor of Modern Jewish History and Holocaust Studies at Emory University)

 How far do agree that the trial of Adolf Eichmann has come to characterise our impression of Holocaust history and learning?

-This clip will be relevant for teaching History.
+This short film will be relevant for teaching history.
 This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.